fredodupoux/InfluxDB-Data-Toolkit/README.md

 ## Features

 - 🔄 **Export Data**: Query and export data from InfluxDB with customizable parameters
-- 🧹 **Clean Data**: Interactive data cleaning tool with options to remove columns and filter values
+- 🧹 **Clean Data**: Interactive data cleaning tool with options to remove columns, filter values, and rename columns
-- 🕒 **Reformat Timestamps**: Convert timestamps to different timezones and formats
+- 🕒 **Reformat Timestamps**: Convert timestamps to different timezones and formats, with options to keep only time components
 - 📊 **Data Visualization**: Preview data and statistics directly in the console
 - 🔒 **Secure Credentials**: Store InfluxDB credentials securely, protected from Git
 - 🧠 **ML Preparation**: Advanced machine learning data preparation tools including: